 Were you aware that reverse osmosis systems were used 50 years ago to desalinate ocean water?
 While this idea has been long abandoned, water filtration technology has improved and is now available for domestic use.
-By getting the best reverse osmosis system on the market, you have the chance of treating your whole family with the clearest water out there.
+By getting the best reverse osmosis system on the market, you have the chance of treating your whole family with the cleanest water out there.

 As you scroll down you will encounter expert tips, detailed reverse osmosis system reviews, and instructions on maintenance and installation.
 We have put together the guide below in order to assist you when thinking about which product to buy.
 Check it out and see what’s good for you.